ourworldventures/ourworld_books_OLD/content/ow_znz_company/services/ow_financial_licenses.md

 - Auditing services & automatic tax reporting
 - Facility services (office, houses for staff, ...)

-All these features will be provided by and hosted on OurHub's [Community Digital Backbone](/ourinternet/ourledger/ourledger.md), the decentralised internet infrastucture of the new [cybercity](/ourtown/ourtown.md).
+All these features will be provided by and hosted on OurHub's [OurLedger Blockchain](/ourinternet/ourledger/ourledger.md), the decentralised internet infrastucture of the new [cybercity](/ourtown/ourtown.md).

 ## The timing is ideal